Tawnygoody/Tarmachan/TESTING.md

 ## Javascript

-The sites JS files and scripts have been validated using [JSHint](https://jshint.com/).
-Results are outlined below
+The site's JS files and scripts have been validated using [JSHint](https://jshint.com/).
+Results are outlined below:

 |  Test  |  Result  |
 |-----| ----- |